christopher-besch/homepage/src/articles/16_open_source/open_source.md

 I love Open-Source.
 Somehow I never got to sort my reasons for that feeling.
 This article does just that and tries to sell Open-Source to you.
-Find out the price and what you get in return; regardless if you are a developer, user, corporation, the government or just a citizen.
+Find out its price and what you get in return; regardless if you are a developer, user, corporation, the government or just a citizen.

-I argue that Open-Source is a quality mark, a form of democratization and the response to a world in which software exists.
+I argue that Open-Source is a quality mark, a form of democratization and ownership, capitalism at its best and thus the response to a world in which software exists.
 "
 banner: /social_banner/open_source.png
 thumb: ../../../static/social_banner/open_source.png